 What is a MAC Address?

 As with many technical terms, MAC is an acronym.
 It stands for Media Access Control address.
-This is a 12-character address that maps to a physical component such as your broadband router, wireless access card, network card, and so on.
-The number is unique with the first half of the address representing the device manufacturer.
-For example, a MAC address starting with 00-06-25 is identified with Linksys.
+This is a 12-digit hexadecimal address that maps to a physical component.
+The hardware component could be a broadband router, wireless access card, network adapter, and so on.
+My smartwatch even has a MAC address.

 How to Find a MAC Address